subsquid/docs/docs/develop-a-squid/squid-processor/wasm-support.md

 sidebar_position: 60
 description: >-
   Additional support for indexing WASM smart contract data
+title: Ink! contracts
 ---

-# WASM support
+# Ink! contracts support

-This section describes additional options available for Substrate chains with the Contracts pallet, like Shiden or Astar.
+This section describes additional options available for indexing Ink!-based WASM contracts, supported by chains with a `Contracts` pallet.
+At the moment of writing, Shibuya (a testnet), Shiden (Kusama parachain) and Astar (Polkadot parachain) are the most popular chains for deploying Ink! contracts.
 Follow the [WASM squid tutorial](/tutorials/create-a-wasm-processing-squid) for a step-by-step tutorial on building an WASM-processing squid.
 We recommend using [squid-wasm-template](https://github.com/subsquid/squid-wasm-template) as a reference project.

 ## Handler options